 Alumni or third parties may obtain instant degree verifications and/or dates of attendance at www.degreeverify.org:

 National Student Clearinghouse2300 Dulles Station Boulevard, Suite 300Herndon, VA 20171

 To ensure accurate campus location is selected, please use the following campus OPEID

 The services provided by the Clearinghouse are in full compliance with all applicable privacy laws including the Family Educational Rights and Privacy Act of 1974 (FERPA).

 If you are a former student who has been withdrawn from TCSPP for more than six months, request for enrollment or dates of attendance may be made via e-mail to email@example.com and should include your name when enrolled, the last four digits of the Social Security Number and the date of birth for verification purposes, and specify the purpose of the enrollment verification.

 For Federal or Direct Loan verification, email or fax the In-School Deferment Request to the Office of the Registrar.

-The Chicago School of Professional Psychology (TCSPP) is committed to the protection and confidentiality of student educational records, adhering to the guidelines established by the Family Educational Rights and Privacy Act (FERPA) - a federal guideline established to regulate access and maintenance of student educational records.
+The Chicago School of Professional Psychology (TCSPP) is committed to the protection and confidentiality of student education records, adhering to the guidelines established by the Family Educational Rights and Privacy Act (FERPA), a federal guideline established to regulate access and maintenance of student education records.
 FERPA grants a student certain rights with respect to the education record, including the right to inspect the education record, to request an amendment of the record that the student believes is inaccurate, and the right to control disclosures of the record except to the extent that FERPA authorizes disclosure without consent.
 It is important to note that all rights to access move to the student when that student is in a post-secondary education institution; parents, spouses, and significant others have no inherent right to access to student educational records.
-Educational records include, with certain exceptions, all records maintained in any medium, which can identify the student.
+Education records include, with certain exceptions, all records maintained in any medium, which can identify the student.

 U.S. Department of Education FERPA Guide